“Proprio” in Italian

 One must always prioritize one’s own well-being.

-Remember, the word proprio as a possessive adjective must agree with the noun it describes in gender and number, and it is almost always preceded by an article unless it comes after the noun.
+Notice!
+The word proprio as a possessive adjective is always preceded by an article unless it comes after the noun.

-In its masculine singular form, it can be used to mean really, just, or exactly, depending on the context.
+In its adverbial form, “proprio” can be used to mean really, just, or exactly, depending on the use.
+Of course, adverbs do not agree in gender and number, which makes the form “proprio” invariable despite the linguistic context.

 - Really